-Blog post by Larry Richardson
+Blog post by Andrew Griffin

 “We’re Open for Business” is the greeting you’ll see on Maryland welcome signs across the state.
 But what does it really take to start a business in Maryland?
 It’s a bit more complicated than just hanging up a sign, opening the door and counting the profits.
 If you’re starting out, you’ll need to know the basics of getting your business up and running.
-I’ll give you a rundown of the important first steps to take when deciding to open shop, and let you in on what are the most important regulations to pay attention to.
+I’ll give you a rundown of the important first steps to take when deciding to open shop and let you in on the most important regulations to pay attention to.

 Each of the following four most common structures in Maryland have MANY more nuances and characteristics than what is described below, but the basic differences are:

-This is the closest you can get to literally being your own boss!
+This is the closest you can get to being your own boss!
 That’s the good news.
-While it does allow the flexibility and freedom to set your own course, it does have some unique factors you need to be aware of and ready for if you go that route.
-Under a sole proprietorship, for example, there is no separation of your business assets and liabilities from your personal assets and liabilities; whatever legal obligations or debt the business incurs, you personally
+While it does allow the flexibility and freedom to set your own course, it does have some unique factors you need to be aware of and ready for, if you go that route.
+Under a sole proprietorship, for example, there is no separation of your business assets and liabilities from your personal assets and liabilities; whatever legal obligations or debt the business incurs, you personally incur.

 LLCs can be used to separate your assets and liabilities in the business from those in your personal life.
-As an LLC, however, you must pay a self-employment tax and you have to pay into Social Security and Medicare.
+As an LLC, however, you must pay a self-employment tax and you also pay into Social Security and Medicare.

 The “granddaddy” of businesses, there are various versions of corporations that can exist including: “C Corp,” “S Corp,” “Close Corporation,” “tax-exempt”, the list goes on.
 We don’t have enough time or ink to delve too deeply into the unique differences of the various corporations here, but a good place to get additional information is from the US Small Business Administration or the State of Maryland.

 Once you have figured out what form of business you want, make sure you start the official process.
 You will need to register your business with the Maryland Department of Assessments and Taxation.
-This will establish your official name and location of your business, as well as identifying the Registered Agent, or the person who will formally be the one to accept any service of process should your business be sued or otherwise subject to any legal proceeding.
+This will establish your official name and location of your business, as well as identifying the registered agent, or the person who will formally be the one to accept any service of process, should your business be sued or otherwise subject to any legal proceeding.

 Both Maryland and federal law place a number of requirements, directives and mandates relative to your employees.
 Be sure to have established your workers’ compensation and liability insurance coverage before you open the door.
-Your employees will be just that – employees –not independent contractors!
-Be sure you have your unemployment insurance provisions in place as well!
+Your employees will be just that – employees –not independent contractors.
+Be sure you have your unemployment insurance provisions in place as well.

-One GREAT source of information, direction and assistance that is available to anyone in Maryland who is looking to start a small business is the Maryland Small Business Development Center.
+One great source of information, direction and assistance that is available to anyone in Maryland looking to start a small business is the Maryland Small Business Development Center.
 Affiliated with the University of Maryland and supported by both the Maryland Department of Commerce and the U. S. Small Business Administration, the MDSBDC has offices in nearly every Maryland county and can offer a comprehensive series of services that can get you headed in the right direction for survival and growth!